(KMBN302) Unit 1: Innovation

 Start-up Innovation (BrewDog): BrewDog started as a small brewery in Scotland.
 They saw that people were looking for craft beers with unique flavors that big brands didn’t offer.
 They experimented with new recipes, quickly launched their beers, and adapted based on customer feedback.
 Their willingness to take risks and try new things helped them grow rapidly.

-In Short, Large firms often innovate by building on what they already have, using their resources carefully and systematically. while Start-ups are usually more flexible and willing to take risks, creating new solutions and products quickly to stand out in the market.
+In Short, Large firms often innovate by building on what they already have, using their resources carefully and systematically. while Startups are usually more flexible and willing to take risks, creating new solutions and products quickly to stand out in the market.

-Co-Creation and Open Innovation
+Co-creation and Open Innovation

-Co-Creation and Open Innovation are both ways companies involve others in the innovation process, but they have different approaches.
+Co-creation and Open Innovation are both ways companies involve others in the innovation process, but they have different approaches.
 Here’s a simple explanation of each:

 Co-Creation